 Jamestown Settlement’s introductory film “1607: A Nation Takes Root,” shown every 30 minutes in the museum theater, shares the story of three cultures spanning three continents.
 The docudrama film provides an overview of the first two decades of America’s first permanent English colony and the Powhatan Indian, European and African cultures that converged in early 1600s Virginia.
 The film chronicles events of Jamestown’s early years – trade and conflict between the English and Powhatans, the struggle of the colonists to survive, the leadership of John Smith and his permanent departure from Virginia in 1609, the installation of a military governor and martial law, and the marriage of Pocahontas, daughter of the Powhatan paramount chief Wahunsonacock, to John Rolfe in 1614, initiating a period of peace between the Powhatans and colonists.

 Later the story moves to a village in the kingdom of Ndongo in Angola, on the west coast of Africa.
 A woman seen in the village, “Angelo,” is later shown as a captive of the Portuguese, waiting to be transported across the sea to Mexico.
 The Portuguese ship carrying a human cargo of slaves was intercepted en route by English privateers, and 20-some of the Angolans were brought to Virginia, the first documented Africans in the colony.
-Among them was Angelo, also referred to as “Angela” in historic records, who was known to live in Virginia in 1624.
+Among them was Angelo, who was known to live in Virginia in 1624.
 Filming locations included the African country of Angola, where inhabitants of the town of Massangano, using traditional construction methods and materials, built a set depicting a 17th-century Ndongan village.
 Filmmakers selected Angolan locations where the events of 1619 took place, including Massangano, where captured Angolans were held as prisoners by the Portuguese before being sent to the coast, and the Ilha do Cabo (Cape Island), where enslaved people were loaded on ships and sent to America.

 West African Objects on Display in Jamestown Settlement Exhibition Galleries